 - his or her last age, or

-- if his or her effective membership date is:
+- if his or her Membership Tier is:

 whichever age is higher.
-In other words, for the purpose of calculating the member-survivor benefit, the member's age is advanced the number of years and months needed to reach age 55 (for pre-April 2, 2012 members) or age 60 (for April 2, 2012-and-after members); the age of the beneficiary is also advanced the same number of years and months.
+In other words, for the purpose of calculating the member-survivor benefit, the member's age is advanced the number of years and months needed to reach age 55 for Tier 1 members (members who established membership before April 2, 2012) or age 60 for Tier 2 members (members who established membership on or after April 2, 2012); the age of the beneficiary is also advanced the same number of years and months.

-The example illustrates the calculations for the survivor of a member with a pre-April 2, 2012 effective membership date, who died at age 42 with 20 years of creditable service, an average salary of $42,000 for the last three consecutive years, and a beneficiary who is age 40.
+The example illustrates the calculations for the survivor of a Tier 1 member who died at age 42 with 20 years of creditable service, an average salary of $42,000 for the last three consecutive years, and a beneficiary who is age 40.
 Note that even though the member was 13 years younger than age 55, the Option A Age Factor for age 55 is used.
 Because the member’s age was advanced by 13 years, the beneficiary’s age was also advanced by 13 years (to age 53) in determining the Option C Factor.

 |Option A Allowance|